-Kevin O'Toole

-Chairman

-Port Authority of New York

-and New Jersey

-Regional Transportation Advisory Committee Member Steve Brown General Manager, Regional Transportation Policy (212) 435-4411 sbrown@panynj.gov evin J. O'Toole was nominated to the Port Authority of New York & New Jersey Board of Commissioners by former Governor Christie.
+Kevin O'Toole Chairman Port Authority of New York and New Jersey evin J. O'Toole was nominated to the Port Authority of New York & New Jersey Board of Commissioners by former Governor Christie.
 He joined the Board of Commissioners and was elected Chairman in 2017, when he also joined the NJTPA Board.